bheiskell/logolas/README.rst

 Logolas
 =======

-Logolas is a simple multi-file log scraper with an accompanying real-time web interface.
+Logolas is a light-weight multi-file log scraper with an accompanying real-time web interface.

 Screenshot
 ----------